NTIA/scos-sensor/README.md

  - *admin*: A user account that has full control over the sensor and can create schedule entries and view, modify, or delete any other user's schedule entries or acquisitions.
 Admins can create non-privileged *user* accounts.
-Admins can mark a schedule entry as private from unprivileged users.

  - *capability*: Available actions, installation specifications (e.g., mobile or stationary), and operational ranges of hardware components (e.g., frequency range of